evdelacruz/ms-manager/README.md

 |:------------------|:------------|:----------|
 | Microservice      | 256MB (1GB) | 0.5 (1.0) |
 | Database          | 1GB   (2GB) | 1.0 (2.0) |

+Note: Since I decided to use an in-memory cache implementation (details explained below), the more RAM the service gets, the better.

 ### Database scripts ###